 Pack Tecnu, a skin cleanser, to wash off oils; topical cortisone or antihistimine for itching

-Prevent Learn to ID the area’s dangerous vegetation (for a primer on poison ivy, check out backpacker.com/poisonivy).
+Prevent Learn to ID the area’s dangerous vegetation, like poison ivy.
 Wear long pants and sleeves when walking through underbrush, and avoid touching those clothes (wash them post-trip; experts aren’t sure how long oils remain active).

 Treat Wash up ASAP.
 Urushiol—the oil found in poison ivy, oak, and sumac—takes 10 minutes to bond to skin.
 Avoid scratching, which can cause infection or spread oils.